MLOps-Samples/databricks-cicd/README.md

 pip install --editable .
 ```

-3. From the project root, run `pytest test/unittests`, or run tests in VSCode.
+3. From the project root, run `pytest test/unittests`, or run tests in VSCode. <!-- markdownlint-disable MD029 -->

 ### Run integration tests

 1. In a bash shell, set the environment variables defined in .env by running `export $(cat .env | xargs)`
 1. Run [run_notebook_tests.sh](test/run_notebook_tests.sh).
 This will build and install library code as a wheel package and run the notebook as one-time job run.

+## How to run GitHub CI/CD workflow

+The GitHub workflow runs on [push or pull request to the main branch](.github/workflows/cicd.yml#L4).

+1. In GitHub repo __Settings__, create a environment `Databricks_Azure_Test`, and configure 3 environment secrets: `DATABRICKS_CLUSTERID`, `DATABRICKS_HOST`, and `DATABRICKS_TOKEN`.
+These are used for Databricks Connect to run the unit tests.
+1. Create another environment `Databricks_Azure_Production`, and configure 2 environment secrets: `DATABRICKS_HOST` and `DATABRICKS_TOKEN`.
+These are used to deploy Databricks jobs.
+1. Optionally add a reviewer for the `Databricks_Azure_Production` environment, so that the workflow will wait for a reviewer to approve the deployment.